unisonweb/unison/unison-src/transcripts/error-messages.output.md

   Loading changes detected in scratch.u.

-  The identifier, `namespace`, used here is a reserved keyword:
+  The identifier `namespace` used here is a reserved keyword:

       1 | use.keyword.in.namespace = 1